 There’s this small window in being a parent when it seems okay to do really cool things without your kids.
-Examples include dinner in a Michelin star restaurant, getting a tattoo when you’re traveling for work, swimming with sea turtles in the Caribbean… So, I did two of these things on my last solo travel adventure.
-Swimming with sea turtles in Akumal was incredible, but the kids wouldn’t have been into it… yet.
+Examples include dinner in a Michelin star restaurant, getting a tattoo when you’re traveling for work, swimming with sea turtles in the Caribbean… Swimming with sea turtles in Akumal is incredible and one of the most unique wildlife experiences I’ve had.

 What you'll find...